amplitude/amplitude-docs/content/collections/advanced-techniques/mutually-exclusive-experiments.md

 For example, consider the following holdout group and mutual exclusion group:

-* * * * * The holdout group contains experiment A, with a holdout percentage of 5%
+* The holdout group contains experiment A, with a holdout percentage of 5%
 * The mutual exclusion group contains experiment A in slot 1 and experiment B in slot 2, where each experiment receives 50% of the traffic

 In this case, experiment A will receive 0.95 \* 0.5 = 0.475, or 47.5% of the total traffic.

-Learn more in this Help Center article about [working with holdout groups in Amplitude Experiment.](/experiment/advanced-techniques/holdout-groups-exclude-users)
+Learn more in this article about [working with holdout groups in Amplitude Experiment.](/experiment/advanced-techniques/holdout-groups-exclude-users)